November 19, 2023

 The Village in Gatlinburg is beautiful during the Christmas season.
 While there is a collection of 27 boutiques, eateries, clothiers, and galleries, you don’t have to spend money to take in the gorgeous scenery!
 Relax by the fountain in an Old World setting and take in the beautifully decorated lights, Christmas trees, garland, and more.
 You can even catch a glimpse of Santa’s sleigh!

 Nothing says the holidays more than a parade!
-The Gatlinburg Christmas parade is held in the beginning of December and is more commonly known as the Fantasy of Lights Christmas Parade.
+The Gatlinburg Christmas Parade is held on the first Friday of December and is more commonly known as the Fantasy of Lights Christmas Parade.
 This celebration is filled with marching bands, large balloons, dancers, and Santa Claus!
 If you want a good spot, be sure to arrive early.
 Grab some hot chocolate and get in the holiday spirit as you watch all the incredible floats and decorations that pass by!

 It never hurts to do a little window shopping!
 To admire some of the best Christmas decorations around, visit Santa’s Claus-et, Gatlinburg’s largest Christmas store!
 This store is full of everything from Christmas trees, to fruit spreads, to personalized ornaments.
 You’ll love browsing all the beautiful ornaments — and if you choose to buy one, you can get it personalized for free!
 When you visit, be on the lookout for Santa Claus, who likes to spend his time in the shop.